jaredwarren/rpi_music/README.md

 - [ ] create player bar on all?
 - [ ] re-do ui to be more like yt-music app

+## Nit
+- [ ] add "downloader" config
+   - song/thumb locations
+- [ ] add icon to see which songs have a "real" rfid card

 # Helpful links